trevorbaca/stirrings_still/stirrings_still/etc/to-do.md

 TO-DO
 =====

-1. Remove abjad.TextSpanner from library.
-    Remove LineSegment, ArrowLineSegment from library.
+1. Remove LineSegment, ArrowLineSegment from library.
-    Remove LineSegment, ArrowLineSegment from Abjad.
-    Reimplement MetronomeMarkSpanner with indicators.
-    Remove piecewise logic from all spanners.
     Change library methods to functions.

 2. Teach segment-maker to analyze "mp" ... mp as nonredundant.